RCElucidator7/DistributedSystemsFinalYearProject/README.md

-# DistributedSystemsFinalYearProject
-Distributed Systems Final Year Project
+# Distributed Systems Final Year Project

 For our Distributed Systems Final Year Project we were required to use the JAX-RS/Jersey, Java  RMI and  JAXB frameworks to develop a simple Car Hire Booking  System.